yhynoo/8bit-minimal/about.md

 0xE         Output the value of the I/O byte (0xF0).
 0xF         Set A to 0.

+0x10        Store return address in stack and jump to the address in X.
 0x11        Return.
 0x12        Remove top item from stack.